 FAQs - Energy Recovery Ventilators

-- Can we incorporate supplemental heating and/or cooling devices into the ERV?
+- Can we incorporate supplemental heating and/or cooling components into an energy recovery unit?

 - Does the energy recovery wheel act like a filter?

-- How does the total energy wheel compare to flat plate exchangers in energy transfer efficiencies?
+- How does the effectiveness of an energy recovery wheel compare to an aluminum heat exchanger or energy core?

 - Is it difficult to change an ERV wired for 460/60/3 to 208/60/3?